-So instead he makes Kaiser rolls, Philly rolls and other comforting, egg breads of his youth.
+So instead he makes Kaiser rolls, Philly rolls and other comforting, egg bread of his youth.

 “We didn’t want to do a restaurant or a food truck.
 We wanted to give the community something different,” said Scheiman.
-So the couple wake up at 4am and bake whatever strikes their imagination.
+So the couple wakes up at 4 am to bake whatever strikes their imagination.

 But the bakery’s bread and butter, so to speak, are cakes.
 As a former catering director in Sonoma, Koweek felt guilty sending locals to Santa Rosa or Napa for their wedding and special event cakes.